TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/05.coaching/02.academic-coaching/docs.md

 ### Stages of Coaching

 Because coaching is process-oriented, it can be helpful for coaches to approach their sessions with sequential stages in mind.
-The process may not be as linear as what is laid out here, but it can be a useful framework to reference for coaches as they design their sessions.
+The process may not be as linear as described here, but it it is necessary that coaches have a framework to reference as they design their sessions.

 ![](new.png)

-When you strategize a development plan for your students, you can refer to these stages as you see fit.
-You can modify your coaching techniques in light of the assignment the student is working on.
+When you strategize a development plan for your students, you can refer to these stages as you see fit, and you can modify your coaching techniques in light of the assignment the student is working on.
 For example, if students are working on a presentation, you can have them do a mock presentation as practice and then provide feedback.
-More so, if students are not working on an assignment, you can take the time to ask them about their reading strategies and see how they can best work through their textbook readings.
-It is necessary for coaches to ask questions or create exercises that will increase the student's awareness of their own study strategies so they develop in areas of growth.
+More so, if students are not working on an assignment, you can take the time to ask them about their reading strategies and how they can more efficiently work through their textbook readings.
+It is necessary for coaches to ask questions or create exercises that will increase the student's awareness of their own study strategies so they know their areas of growth.

 ---